Construction Accounting Fundamentals

 Compare tools for your needs.
 QuickBooks offers basic features at low cost.
 Sage 300 provides advanced project accounting for larger firms.

-Construction payroll averages 25-35% labor burden rates (wages + taxes + benefits + workers comp), doubling base $30/hr carpenter cost to $60/hr true cost.
-Labor often forms a large share of project expenses, needing precise tracking for job costing and project accounting.
-Certified payroll matters for Davis-Bacon jobs, union rates, and burden calculations.
+Construction payroll averages 25-35% labour burden rates (wages + taxes + benefits + workers comp), doubling base £30/hr carpenter cost to £60/hr true cost.
+Labour often forms a large share of project expenses, needing precise tracking for job costing and project accounting.
+Certified payroll matters for Real Living Wage jobs, CIJC rates, and burden calculations.

-Payroll construction workers requires separating direct labor from overhead allocation.
-Track workers compensation, fringe benefits, and per diem expenses accurately to avoid underbilling or loss projects.
+Construction payroll requires separating direct labour from overhead allocation.
+Track Employers' Liability premiums, holiday pay accruals, and subsistence allowance expenses accurately to avoid underbilling or loss-making projects.
 Use software like QuickBooks construction or Procore accounting for real-time updates.

-For federal projects, submit weekly certified statements to meet Davis-Bacon Act rules.
-Missteps in prevailing wage compliance can trigger penalties, so maintain audit trails and internal controls.
-Experts recommend monthly variance analysis for labor efficiency.
+For federal projects, submit weekly certified statements to meet Real Living Wage requirements rules.
+Missteps in Real Living Wage compliance can trigger penalties, so maintain audit trails and internal controls.
+Experts recommend monthly variance analysis for labour efficiency.

-Integrate payroll accounting with progress billing and AIA billing forms.
-This supports percentage of completion revenue recognition under ASC 606.
+Integrate payroll accounting with progress billing and progress billing forms.
+This supports percentage of completion revenue recognition under IFRS 15.
 Proper setup ensures accurate construction financial statements and cash flow construction forecasts.

 Union vs. Non-Union Tracking

-Union labor at $48/hr base + $22/hr fringes = $70/hr total vs non-union $38/hr base + $12/hr burden = $50/hr, tracked separately for 35% union workforce projects.
+Union labour at £48/hr base + £22/hr fringes = £70/hr total vs non-union £38/hr base + £12/hr burden = £50/hr, tracked separately for 35% union workforce projects.
 Construction accounting demands distinct ledgers for each to handle certified payroll and dues.
 This prevents commingling errors in cost accounting.

 Union projects require weekly certified payroll submissions and timely fringe fund deposits.
-For a $5M school build with 60% union labor, allocate $1.2M to payroll plus $450K fringes.
+For a £5M school build with 60% union labour, allocate £1.2M to payroll plus £450K fringes.
 Non-union teams focus on market wages with simpler burden calculations.

 Segregate tracking in your ERP system like Sage 300 or Viewpoint Vista.
 This aids earned value management and budget tracking construction.
 Review union dues accounting monthly to catch discrepancies early.